daverolls/Chromosomes/README.md

 Random population constructor.

 Myrandom:
-A helper function we implemented to use in compute_next_generation
+A helper function we implemented to use in compute_next_generation.
+It's a double type random number generator.

+Compute_next_generation:
+1. Select pop_size/2 pairs of chromosomes